ernsnl/Web-Optimization/README.md

 2. Getting Rid of the jank
  * Extra style was used to decrease the slider time.
  * In main.js, There was FSL which was resolved.
+ * Extra moving pizzas were removed and extra styles were added.

 Url of that page is [Here] (https://ernsnl.github.io/Web-Optimization/)